 This practicum course is designed to provide students with opportunities to apply their skills and knowledge gained in college coursework to inclusive classroom settings.
 Students will maintain a journal and time sheet which is to be submitted weekly to the instructor.
 Under the guidance of the onsite cooperating teacher, the student will work as a paraeducator for a minimum of 10 hours per week to total 135 hours.
+Students may be required to complete a background check as well as any health screenings required by the placement site.
 PreReq: EDU 215.

-EDU 290 Student Assistant Teaching II (3 credits)
+EDU 290 Student Assistant Teaching II (4 credits)

 This course is designed to provide students with opportunities to plan, implement and evaluate developmentally appropriate lessons and activities in a licensed inclusive early childhood setting.
 Students will work onsite under the direct supervision of a qualified cooperating teacher for 10 hours per week for a total of 150 clock hours.
 Students will also be videotaped and critiqued while teaching young children.
+Students may be required to complete a background check as well as any health screenings required by the placement site.
 PreReq: EDU 289 and permission of Program Coordinator.